TransparentSelf/transparentself.github.io/_posts/2022-08-17-Lost Meaning 2.md

 You can race against yourself on the job, find a worthy ally, and a meaningful aim even in Hell, so may reach yet again Heaven.

-> "No tree can grow to heaven unless its roots reach down to hell." - Nietzsche
+> "But it is the same with man as with the tree.
+The more he seeks to rise into the height and light, the more vigorously do his roots struggle earthword, downword, into the dark, the deep - into evil." - Nietzsche